damirsch/movieApp/README.md

 ### `npm run dev`

-This command will launch a local server on your PC
+This command will start a local server on your PC so you can use the login feature, view your profile, add movies to your wishlist, etc.